 McDonald’s is essentially a real estate company, making billions in rent from franchised restaurants.

-NYT is now a gaming company – in terms of time spent by users.
+NYT is now a gaming company – users spend more time playing games (like Wordle) than reading news.

 Stansted airport group makes more money from car parks and shops than it does from aircraft fees.